ruby-analysis/bundler/index.md

   - in single execution chains
   - at all between two classes (even within separate execution chains/contexts)
   - between different classes in two modules
-- Code in one module and directory heavily coupled to another far away module and directory
+- Code in one module and directory coupled to another far away module and directory
-- Heavily coupled classes that are candidates for unifying:
+- Coupled classes that are candidates for unifying:
   - completely
   - certain methods into one object, and others into another object
 - A class/classes that stand(s) out as belonging in another module
 - Feature envy
-  - multiple calls to the same object within the same method
+  -  calls to the same object within the same method
-  - multiple calls to the same object within the same execution chain (but different methods)
+  -  calls to the same object within the same execution chain (but different methods)
-- Code that is colocated, but completely unrelated.
+- Colocated but unrelated code.
 I.e. should be in a different module/directory.

 ## Let's get started

 OK so we want to run the analysis on bundler.
 We fork the bundler repo to [https://github.com/ruby-analysis/delfos)(https://github.com/ruby-analysis/delfos).